checkmatez/le-regexr/README.md

 1. Go to your repository's Settings → Pages
 2. Set Source to "GitHub Actions"
-3. Push to master/main branch to trigger deployment
+3. Push to main branch to trigger deployment

 The workflow will automatically: